Dip Couns Reg MBACP/ACC - Accredited

 - Full Professional Insurance

-- DBS checked/portable
+- DBS checked

 My background is in Pastoral Care and I have extensive experience of working with parents, teenagers and young people.
+I also work with people living with cancer and their families.

 I have a specific interest in dementia and supporting those who are affected by dementia, including family and friends.